UBC-MDS/twitterAnalysis/README.md

 ## Example

-Here is an example analysis using 300 recent tweets from a user
+Here is an example analysis using 300 recent tweets from a user.
 ``` r
 library(twitterAnalysis)